Total Television

-Total TeleVision productions was an American animation studio founded in 1959 by Buck Biggers, Chester "Chet" Stover, Joe Harris, and Treadwell D. Covington.
+Total Television Productions (stylized as Total TeleVision productions) was an American animation studio founded in 1959 by Buck Biggers, Chester "Chet" Stover, Joe Harris, and Treadwell D. Covington.
 They were executives in the advertising agency Dancer Fitzgerald Sample who had the account for the General Mills food corporation.
 Total was formed to create cartoon characters encouraging children to buy General Mills breakfast cereals and other products.
 The company mostly created cartoons for television networks such as NBC.
 Underdog, King Leonardo and His Short Subjects, and Tennessee Tuxedo and His Tales were among the most popular series made by the studio.

 Production and shows

-Animation for Total Television was originally sourced from TV Spots, but would switch to being produced by Gamma Productions as King Leonardo and His Short Subjects entered its third season (around 1961).
+Animation for Total Television was originally out sourced to TV Spots, but would switch to Gamma Productions as King Leonardo and His Short Subjects entered its third season (around 1961).

-Notable works under the Total Television banner include: